Mick Lyons (English footballer): Everton

 Lyons signed as a professional at Everton in 1970 after having served an apprenticeship at the club.
 He made his first team debut in the Football League First Division in 1971.
 Utilized mostly as a defender, Lyons would be pushed forward into an attacking role in the last 10 minutes of a game.

 Lyons was not considered the most technically gifted of players but more than made up for it by his desire to play for Everton, the club he supported when he was a boy.
 Lyons' versatility made him a very useful player; he could play anywhere down the middle and was once Everton's top goalscorer.

 Sheffield Wednesday

 Lyons moved to Sheffield Wednesday in 1982.
 He appeared for them 129 times, scoring 12 goals.
 Lyons helped Wednesday win promotion to the Football League First Division.
 He was appointed as Youth Team Coach for the 1984/85 season.

 International career

-Lyons won two England "B" caps in 1978.
+Lyons won one England "B" cap in 1978.